In-depth reviews

 Interior, dashboard & infotainment rating

-Near-flawless build quality and logical, driver-orientated layouts have been a hallmark of BMWs for many years and the i4 doesn’t deviate from that template.
-If you’re used to slotting into the driver’s seat of a BMW and it feeling ‘just right’ straight away, you shouldn’t be disappointed here.
+Near-flawless build quality and logical, driver-focused layouts have been a hallmark of BMWs for many years and the i4 doesn’t deviate from that template.
+If you’re looking for something that can function as a sports car as well as a family car, the i4’s low-slung driving position means it can fulfil both criteria.

 BMW i4 dashboard

 The layout of the i4’s cabin will be very familiar to any current 3 or 4 Series owner.
-Build quality is excellent, and the dashboard design is clean and minimalistic – dominated by a large curved display panel that features both a 12.3-inch driver’s screen and a 14.9-inch infotainment display.
-It's the same setup you'll find in BMW's flagship iX SUV and is now starting to make its way into the brand's other models.
+Build quality is excellent, and the overall design is clean and minimalistic, with eyes no-doubt being drawn to the large curved display panel mounted atop the dashboard.
+This comprises a 12.3-inch instrument cluster and a 14.9-inch infotainment touchscreen – it's the same setup you'll find in BMW's flagship iX SUV and is now starting to make its way into the brand's other models.

 Equipment, options & accessories

 The i4’s trim-level hierarchy is fairly straightforward.
-The eDrive35 introduced in February 2023 and eDrive40 rear-wheel drive models are offered in Sport and M Sport specifications, while the more powerful, range-topping M50 serves as its own trim level.
+The eDrive35 and eDrive40 rear-wheel drive models are offered in Sport and M Sport specifications, while the more powerful, range-topping M50 serves as its own trim level.

 M Sport has a different design of 18-inch alloy, plus M Sport-specific front bumper among other styling changes.
 Aluminium interior trim and an M Sport steering-wheel design also feature inside.
-If you want to go further, the optional M Sport Pro pack ups the standard wheel size to 19 inches and adds adaptive M suspension, M Sport brakes and sun protection glass.
+Adaptive suspension also means the M Sport car should be slightly more capable in terms of both comfort and handling as the base Sport.

 Comfort, Comfort Plus, Visibility, Technology and Technology Plus packs are also available for both Sport and M Sport models, while individual options offered include an electric sunroof, towbar and Harmon Kardon sound system.